FAQEUCyber Resilience Act

 EU Cyber Resilience Act FAQ Blue Guide Concepts

-Understand the market-access concepts that drive CRA timing, compliance cutoffs, and transition decisions, including placing on the market, making available, imports, online sales, and unfinished software testing.
+Understand the product-law concepts that drive CRA timing and supply-chain responsibility, including placing on the market, making available, imports, CE marking, manufacturer/importer/distributor roles, online sales, transition stock, and unfinished software testing.

-Built for legal, compliance, product, and operations teams that need defensible CRA timing decisions.
+Built for legal, compliance, product, supply-chain, and go-to-market teams that need defensible CRA launch and distribution decisions.

 Author